initBasti/python_plentymarkets_api/docs/API_reference.md

 - YEAR-MONTH-DAYTHOUR:MINUTE                        (2020-09-16T08:00)
 - YEAR-MONTH-DAYTHOUR:MINUTE:SECOND+UTC-OFFSET      (2020-09-16T08:00)  [W3C date format]

-Finaly, the **variation_map** parameter, performs an additional request to pull all variations in order to link them to the attribute values.
+Finally, the **variation_map** parameter, performs an additional request to pull all variations in order to link them to the attribute values.
 Depending on the size of your
 PlentyMarkets system, this can take a few seconds and consume some API calls.

 [*Output format*]:

 There are currently two supported output formats: 'json' and 'dataframe'.
 The 'json' format simply returns the raw response, without page information and with multiple pages combined into a single data structure.
-The 'dataframe' format transforms that data structure into a pandas DataFrame, which contains sub parts in json, that can be split further by the user application.
+The 'dataframe' format transforms that data structure into a pandas DataFrame, which contains subparts in json, that can be split further by the user application.

+---

 ##### plenty_api_get_price_configuration: